maov19/conference_page/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)  for the design and Microverse and my coding partners for the support.
+Credits for [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) for the design and Microverse and my coding partners for the support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>